huang15n/java_spring/lec1.md

 this will register the class a spring bean and as a Controller in Spring MVC
 2. to map methods to http request paths use @RequestMapping

-to set up the request path, we are gonna use the annotaiton request map mapping to tell spring to associate a path with a controllre method
+to set up the request path, we are gonna use the annotaiton request map mapping to tell spring to associate a path with a controller method

 I have seen some projects where they get a little scattered and that is confusing for people

-create a folder under the src/main/java called controlers
+create a folder under the src/main/java called controllers

 create XXXXController classes